andrewvaughan/template-core/.github/CONTRIBUTING.md

 >
 > You can then add your changes, as normal, on a new Branch.

-#### 2. `In Progress`
+#### `Status: 02-In Progress`

-While a Contributor is working on an Issue, the Issue **must** remain in the `In Progress` state.
+While a Contributor is working on an Issue, the Issue **must** remain in the `Status: 02-In Progress` state.
 This marks the Issue as claimed for other developers and is the project's primary mechanism for avoiding a duplication of efforts.

-If you, as a Contributor, can no longer work on an effort, please add a comment to the Issue so that the Project Maintainers can revert the Issue state back to `Pending Initiation` for another Contributor to claim.
+If you, as a Contributor, can no longer work on an effort, please add a comment to the Issue so that the Project Maintainers can revert the Issue state back to `Status: 01-Pending Initiation` for another Contributor to claim.

 Contributors **must** create a [Primary Commit Message](#commit-message-conventions) with their commits to ensure the project's automation, changelog, and developer community stay in tact.